Michael Nelson (footballer): Chesterfield

 Nelson signed a one-year deal with Chesterfield on 22 May 2018.
 Upon joining the club, manager Martin Allen said: "Michael is a very old player with great experience and good knowledge.
 He is a leader of men, and he knows how to win games.
 He is as fit as a butcher's dog, and he is a great man to work with."

 Nelson made his debut for Chesterfield, starting the whole game, and helped the club keep a clean sheet, in a 1–0 win against Ebbsfleet United in the opening game of the season.
-He helped Chesterfield keep two clean sheets in the next two matches against Aldershot Town and Braintree Town.
-Since making his debut for the club, Nelson became a first team regular in the first two months to the season.
-However, by October, he was dropped from the starting eleven squad and didn't play for three months.
+By October, he was dropped from the starting eleven squad and did not play for three months.
 On 4 December 2018, Nelson was placed on a transfer list by manager Allen.
-But on 26 December 2018, he made his first appearance for Chesterfield against Solihull Moors, starting a match, only to come off in the 9th minute, in a 4–0 loss, in what turned out to be his last appearance for the club.
+But on 26 December 2018, he made an appearance for Chesterfield against Solihull Moors, only to come off in the 9th minute of a 4–0 loss, in what turned out to be his last appearance for the club.
 Following this, Nelson spent the rest of the 2018–19 season, combining his role as Chesterfield player with coaching staff duties.
-At the end of the 2018–19 season, he went on to make thirteen appearances in all competitions.
+In total, he made thirteen appearances in all competitions.
 Shortly after, Nelson was released by the club.

 Gateshead

 In the summer of 2019, Nelson signed for his home town club, Gateshead, as a player-coach.
 On 10 August 2019, he made his début for the club, starting a match and played 67 minutes before being substituted, in a 0–0 draw at AFC Telford United.
 On 1 September 2019, Nelson scored his first goal for Gateshead, in a 2–0 win against Brackley Town.
-During his time at the club, he made thirteen appearances and scoring once in all competitions.
+During his time at the club, he made thirteen appearances, scoring once in all competitions.

 Coaching career

+Early coaching career

-Nelson was appointed assistant manager of Stevenage on 17 January 2020, once again assisting Graham Westley whom he had worked alongside at Barnet.
+Nelson was appointed assistant manager of Stevenage on 17 January 2020, once again assisting Graham Westley whom he had worked alongside as player-coach at Barnet.
 Nelson left the club a month later after Alex Revell was appointed manager.